-- The United Kingdom Mutual Steam Ship Assurance Association Limited (UKC) writes all of the Club's direct business either directly (through branches in Hong Kong, Singapore and Japan), through a delegated authority arrangement with Thomas Miller Specialty, or via a reinsurance arrangement with UKNV. - The United Kingdom Mutual Steam Ship Assurance Association (Bermuda) Limited (UKB) reinsures 90% of UKC's business (net of external reinsurances). - The United Kingdom Mutual Steam Ship Assurance Association (London) Limited (UKL) transferred its liabilities to UKC by way of a legal process on 30 December 2020.
-Regulatory permission was relinquished in June 2022.
-UKL will be made dormant in due course. - UK P&I Club N.V.
+- The United Kingdom Mutual Steam Ship Assurance Association Limited (UKC) writes all of the Club's direct business either directly (through branches in Hong Kong, Singapore and Japan), through a delegated authority arrangement with Thomas Miller Specialty, or via a reinsurance arrangement with UKNV. - The United Kingdom Mutual Steam Ship Assurance Association (Bermuda) Limited (UKB) reinsures 90% of UKC's business (net of external reinsurances). - UK P&I Club N.V.
 (UKNV) was established in order to continue to operate throughout the European Economic Area EEA.
 UKNV also provides a fronting solution for a number of other mutual insurance companies managed by Thomas Miller.
-This business is 100% reinsured back to the fronted insurer so that UKNV does not retain any of the risk.

-Club's Hydra Cell - The Club owns, together with other members of the International Group (IG), a reinsurance captive in the form of a segregated cell company in Bermuda, Hydra Insurance Company Limited.
+This business is 100% reinsured back to the fronted insurer so that UKNV does not retain any of the risk. - Club's Hydra Cell The Club owns, together with other members of the International Group (IG), a reinsurance captive in the form of a segregated cell company in Bermuda, Hydra Insurance Company Limited.
 The Club owns 100% of its own cell and this cell is included in the Club's consolidated financial statements.